seanorama/masterclass/security-advanced/README.md

 ```

-- Now you should access Solr webui at http://publicIP:6083/solr
+- Now you should access Solr webui http://PublicIPofAnySolrNode:6083/solr
-  - Click the Cloud > Graph tab to find the leader host (172.30.0.242 in below example)
+  - Click the Cloud > Graph tab to find the leader host (172.30.0.181 in below example)
+    - Usually the leader node is the one where the collection was created from
   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/solr-cloud.png)

 - (Optional) - On the leader node, install SILK (banana) dashboard to visualize audits in Solr